 West Thumb water – Michigan 2013

-A dock on the West Thumb of Grand Traverse Bay in Traverse City, MI – a warm and quiet summer evening in my hometown
+A dock on the West Thumb of Grand Traverse Bay in Traverse City, Michigan – a warm and quiet summer evening in my hometown

 “The only writing that was any good was what you made up, what you imagined.
 That made everything come true.
 Everything good he had ever written he’d made up.
 None of it had ever happened.
 Other things had happened.
 Better things, maybe.
 That was what the family couldn’t understand.
 They thought it was all experience.
 Nick in the stories was never himself.
 He made him up.
 Of course he had never seen an Indian woman having a baby.
 That was what made it good.
 Nobody knew that.”